brad-uk/ansible-cassandra/README.md

 * cass-sf - San Francisco
 * cass-sg - Singapore

-Each othe the nodes is added to the hosts file locally.
+Each of the the nodes is added to the hosts file locally.
 Each node is also added to the hosts file on each node.

 The cassandra replication factor is set to four so that data makes it to every node.

+To run the playbook: ansible-playbook -K -i ansible_hosts digital-ocean-playbook.yml